ChainAgnostic/CAIPs/CAIPs/caip-x.md

 **Modification to dApp Listening Mechanisms**:

 dApps must modify their initialization routines to listen for the wallet's `ProviderInfo` announcement event.
 Upon capturing the event, the dApp can store the extension ID and use it to establish a connection using the `externally_connectable` API.

-**Content Script Utilization**:

-While this CAIP significantly advances the way wallets interact with dApps through the `externally_connectable` API, it still necessitates the use of a content script.
-This script, however, requires fewer permissions compared to traditional methods and can be injected synchronously to facilitate the initial communication process.
-This adjustment is necessary to bridge the current browser limitations and set the stage for future enhancements.

-- **Synchronous Injection**: The content script can be injected synchronously with the page load, ensuring that the wallet's extension ID is available as soon as the dApp begins its initialization process.
-This method avoids the delays and potential conflicts associated with asynchronous script loading, leading to a smoother and more predictable interaction pattern.

-- **Security and Efficiency**: Although using a content script still presents a minimal footprint on the user's browsing experience, this approach is a compromise that balances current browser capabilities with the need for enhanced security and performance.
-By minimizing the script's functionality to only what is necessary for ID transmission, the risks associated with broader access permissions are mitigated.

 **Request Provider Mechanism**: